4 Ways To Save & Make The Most Of Valentine’s Day

 Use Gift Cards & Rewards

-Gift cards are easy to forget about and often end up going unused.
-Do a quick inventory and see if you have any you could regift or use to buy a gift.
+Do you have any gift cards lying around unused?
+See if you’re able to regift any or use it to buy a new gift.
 Don’t forget about restaurant gift cards as well.

 Are you one of the many consumers that leaves credit card rewards unredeemed?
 Use them for Valentine’s Day!
 Depending on the credit card, rewards could be redeemed for movie tickets, purchasing merchandise or gift cards, and a lot more.